curlybraces/q-pipol/README.md

 ## How to Use

+1. Open your command prompt or terminal.
-1. Clone the repository `git clone https://github.com/mlab817/q-pipol`
+2. Clone the repository `git clone https://github.com/mlab817/q-pipol`
-2. Go to the newly created directory `cd q-pipol`.
+3. Go to the newly created directory `cd q-pipol`.
 Note: If you changed the title of the folder, cd into that directory.
-3. This repository uses Yarn as it is the recommended package manager of Quasar.
-To install dependencies: `yarn install`
+4. This repository uses Yarn as it is the recommended package manager of Quasar.
+To install dependencies, run `yarn install`
+5. To test the app, run `quasar dev`.
+6. To compile a single page application, run `quasar build spa`.
+This will create a dist/spa folder in your directory.
+7. To deploy into the server, just copy the files in the spa folder and upload them to the server.

+## License